elharony/awesomeApp-Web/README.md

 Sign up from our [Live Preview](https://elharony.github.io/awesomeApp-Web/) now!
 > The current version is the **Beta** Release

+## Setup Instructions
+If you are willing to help us or even want to mess around AwesomeApp.
+Here are the steps to run it locally:
+- Write `npm install` command to download the required dependencies
+- Then, write `gulp` and...
+That's it!

+AwesomeApp is working on your Machine now.
+Feel free to contribute with us!!!

 ## Contributing
 AwesomeApp built by Udacity Students, just like you.
 That's why we encourage every student to improve the current version by Enhancing its UI/UX, Adding new features, and Fixing some bugs.
 It is a great way to practice by contributing to an Open Source Project like `AwesomeApp` and see your contributions in action! ⭐️